PolMine/RcppCWB/cran-comments.md

 ## General remarks

-This version (v0.2.5) is a maintanence release.
-It integrates a pull request be Jeroen Ooms to include libiconv in configure.win, so that RcppCWB will be compatible with an upcoming version of Rtools.

-In addition, there is only a minor change to make handling registry files more robust.
+This version (v0.2.6) expands the exposed functionality of the Corpus Workbench.

-Binaries of the package are not available at CRAN for macOS.
-Compilation fails in this case, because 'Glib is not present on CRAN build machines for macOS.
-It would be great for RcppCWB, if you could install Glib, which might be needed by other packages as well (such as Rpoppler).
+Compilation of RcppCWB fails for macOS because 'Glib' is not present on CRAN build machines for macOS.
+It would be great, if you could install 'Glib' on your macOS build machine, which might be needed by other packages as well (e.g. 'Rpoppler').
 On my system, using Homebrow for installing Glib works nicely (brew install glib).

 Making RcppCWB compile on Solaris is still on my list of to dos!